-Monitoring for evidence of the insect New Wisconsin Rules Helping Prevent EAB Spread
+Monitoring for evidence of the insect Wisconsin Rules Helping Prevent EAB Spread

-DATCP revised the rule (DATCP 21), allowing our state to restrict the movement of certain items coming from areas infested with emerald ash borer (EAB quarantined areas).
+DATCP rule (DATCP 21), allows our state to restrict the movement of certain items coming from areas infested with emerald ash borer (EAB quarantined areas).
 These items include firewood, logs, mulch or nursery stock.

-DNR revised the rule NR 45.04 (1) (g) restricting firewood movement onto DNR managed properties in Wisconsin to prevent the spread of EAB to Wisconsin forests and recreational areas.Wisconsin Activities
+DNR rule NR 45.04 (1) (g) restricts firewood movement onto DNR managed properties in Wisconsin to prevent the spread of EAB to Wisconsin forests and recreational areas.Wisconsin Activities

-1. Created a response plan prior to finding EAB in Wisconsin
+1. Wisconsin created a response plan prior to finding EAB in the state

-2. Distribute outreach materials to public and private campgrounds and visitors to DNR properties
+2. Outreach materials are shared with public and private campgrounds and visitors to DNR properties

-3. Display information at Madison Garden Expo, Milwaukee Realtors show, Wisconsin Campground Owners convention and many more
+3. Information is displayed at Madison Garden Expo, Milwaukee Realtors show, Wisconsin Campground Owners convention and many more events

-4. Conduct tabletop exercises and other ongoing planning sessions with urban foresters, federal partners, national forests, extension staff, nurseries, and others to identify responsibilities and shortcomings in a state response
+4. Tabletop exercises and other ongoing planning sessions are conducted with urban foresters, federal partners, national forests, extension staff, nurseries, and others to identify responsibilities and shortcomings in a state response

-5. Provide workshops for the paper, pulp, and timber industries that discuss the use of ash wood after necessary tree removals
+5. Workshops for the paper, pulp, and timber industries discuss the use of ash wood after necessary tree removals

-6. Present information to urban foresters, Wisconsin Council on Forestry, legislative committees, arborists, and many others
+6. Information is presented to urban foresters, Wisconsin Council on Forestry, legislative committees, arborists, and many others

 Back to Top...